-What is the Australian Accredited Certification Body (AACB) & what do they do?
+What is the Association of Accredited Certification Bodies (AACB) & what do they do?

 The AACB (Association of Accredited Certification Bodies) is an industry association which represents accredited certification bodies across a wide range of certification markets.